aboutcode-org/aboutcode-toolkit/REFERENCE.rst

 +----------------+------+-----------------+----------------------+

-The multiple licenses support format for a ABOUT file is by "grouping"
+The multiple licenses support format for ABOUT files are by "grouping" with the keyword "licenses"

 ::